04-Jul-2023 | Home Loan

 Financial institutions charge a processing fee to cover the costs of loan processing, documentation, and verification.
 The processing fee is usually a percentage of the loan amount.

-A balance transfer involves transferring your existing home loan from one financial institution to the another.
+A balance transfer involves transferring your existing home loan from one financial institution to another.

 An EMI moratorium is a temporary relief provided by financial institutions during challenging times, allowing borrowers to defer their EMIs for a specified period.
 This could be due to financial hardships caused by unforeseen events, such as a pandemic or natural disaster.
 It is important to note that interest continues to accrue during the moratorium period, and the tenure of the loan may be extended.